-The Board of Governors of the Federal Reserve System, under delegated authority from the Office of Management and Budget (OMB), proposes to extend for three years, with minor revision, the Ongoing Intermittent Survey of Households (FR 3016; OMB No. 7100-0150).
+The Board of Governors of the Federal Reserve System, under delegated authority from the Office of Management and Budget (OMB), proposes to extend for three years, without revision, the Ongoing Intermittent Survey of Households (FR 3016; OMB No. 7100-0150).
 The Federal Reserve uses this voluntary survey to obtain household-based information specifically tailored to the Federal Reserve's policy, regulatory, and operational responsibilities.
 Currently, the University of Michigan's Survey Research Center (SRC) includes survey questions on behalf of the Federal Reserve in an addendum to their regular monthly Survey of Consumer Attitudes and Expectations.
-The SRC conducts the survey by telephone with a sample of 500 households and asks questions of special interest to Board staff intermittently, as needed.
+The SRC conducts the survey by telephone with a sample of 500 households and asks questions of special interest to Federal Reserve Board staff intermittently, as needed.

 The frequency and content of the questions depend on changing economic, regulatory, and legislative developments.
+The divisions primarily use the survey to study consumer financial decisions, attitudes, and payment behavior.
 Attachment I provides a sample of proposed topics that may be covered for other divisions by future SRC surveys.
+The annual burden for the FR 3016 is estimated to be 683 hours.